Jake Browning

-Jake Browning (born April 11, 1996) is an American football quarterback for the Cincinnati Bengals of the National Football League (NFL).
+Jacob Christopher Browning (born April 11, 1996) is an American professional football quarterback for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Washington Huskies and signed with the Minnesota Vikings as an undrafted free agent in 2019.

-Early years
+Early life

 Browning attended Folsom High School in Folsom, California.
-At Folsom, Browning had a 4.0 GPA, was active in clubs, and set numerous national and state records during his high school career.
-In 46 games, he completed 1,191 of 1,708 attempts for 16,775 yards and 229 touchdowns, all California records.
-The 229 touchdowns also broke the national record previously held by Maty Mauk who had 219.
-As a senior, he threw for a national-record 91 touchdown passes.
+At Folsom, he had a 4.0 grade point average and set national and state high school records.
+In 46 games, Browning completed 1,191 of 1,708 attempts for 16,775 yards and 229 touchdowns, all California records.
+The 229 touchdowns also broke the national record held by Maty Mauk.
+As a senior, Browning threw for a national-record 91 touchdown passes.
 He also passed for a California record of 5,790 yards, which broke his record from his junior year.
 Browning was the Gatorade Football Player of the Year during his junior and senior years.

 Browning was rated as a four-star recruit by Rivals.com and was ranked as the third-best pro-style recruit in his class.
 He committed to the University of Washington to play college football.
 Browning studied at the university's Foster School of Business, as a direct admit into their Business Administration program his freshman year.